Responsible Investing at Fisher Investments

 Fisher Investments has been a PRI signatory since 2014.

-Fisher Investments has two decades of experience managing accounts with various thresholds of environmental and social guidelines.2
+Fisher Investments has three decades of experience managing accounts with various thresholds of environmental and social guidelines.2

-Fisher Investments has been managing accounts with various responsible investing thresholds for over two decades.
-Over that time, we have expanded the depth of our responsible investing capabilities.
-We currently offer a wide range of ESG strategies, including impact-related strategies that incorporate the UN Sustainable Development Goals.
+Fisher Investments has been managing accounts with various thresholds of environmental and/or social guidelines since the mid-1990s.
+Over that time, we have expanded the depth of our responsible investing (RI) capabilities.
+We currently offer a wide range of RI strategies, including impact-related strategies that incorporate the UN Sustainable Development Goals.

 Fisher Investments’ responsible investment offerings include over 25 strategies across multiple geographies (global, US, emerging markets) and market capitalisations.